51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 ## Versioning

-We distribute pipeline with a single version number for all modules/artifacts.
+We distribute Pipeline with a single version number for all modules/artifacts.
 In principle, using an aggregator module would allow both simple update and multiple distinct module versions, but we have considered that there are insufficient advantages to this approach.

 ## Examples

 We do not distribute examples as compiled artifacts.

 There would be advantages to distributing examples using a separate repository to the code they exemplify in order to ensure that distributed library artifacts are used.
 However, this would make regression testing of the examples more complicated during the release cycle.

 For more details, see [required examples](required-examples.md).